-But this brings me to the sixty-four thousand dollar question:
+But this brings me to the sixty-four kilo-dollar question:

 Why does it matter?

 My argument is essentially that evangelicalism makes the gospel about Jesus’ atonement, and our justification.
 Again, I am speaking to what is typical—varying theological streams finesse this with varying degrees of robustitude.
 Nonetheless, in every stream, the gospel is typically reduced from a cosmological message about Jesus’ kingship, to a moralistic message about personal salvation.

 This matters, not just because it isn’t the right way to present the gospel, but because framing it this way has enormous follow-on effects—some of which you can probably already see given the kingdom theology I’ve articulated.
 A moralistic gospel sees less than a cosmological one.
 Because personal moral restoration is at the heart of the evangelical gospel, its vision naturally shrinks to the individual level.
 To prove this, let me simply ask how many evangelicals you know who have a clear view of at least the broad strokes of kingdom theology that I’ve canvassed in this series?
 They lack this view, not because the broad strokes are obscure, but because the way they think about the gospel effectively precludes it from being the peak of a redemptive-historical trajectory that involves cosmic rule.
 What they tend to see instead is a trajectory of individual salvation, drawn together perhaps in God’s election of a corporate body.
 So, for instance: